 Located in Dorval on the island of Montreal, Montréal-Trudeau Airport (full name: Montréal-Pierre Elliott Trudeau International Airport, airport code YUL) is the province's major international airport and one of the busiest in the country behind Toronto and Vancouver.
-Located about 13 miles (20 kilometers)—a 25-minute drive—outside of downtown Montreal - Montréal-Trudeau Airport (formerly "Dorval International Airport") is a hub for travelers visiting the province of Quebec and the Maritimes.
+Located about 13 miles (20 kilometers)—a 25-minute drive—outside of downtown Montreal, Montréal-Trudeau Airport (the former "Dorval International Airport" has been renamed after Pierre Elliott Trudeau, Canada's 15th prime minister) is a hub for travelers visiting the province of Quebec and the Maritimes.

 - Taxis and Limousines: All airport taxis and limousines are required to have permits and operate according to specific terms and conditions.
 Limousines are comfortable sedans, typically black, that operate similarly to taxis, but offer a higher standard of service and newer vehicles.
-The rate to downtown by taxi is fixed at $40 and limousines cost $55 to $65, as of 2013.
 There is a minimum fare of roughly half the fixed rate for trips to other destinations outside of the downtown core.
-The trip to downtown Montreal will take about 30 - 40 minutes.
+The trip to downtown Montreal will take about 30 to 40 minutes.

 - Rental Cars: Montréal-Trudeau Airport has several rental car companies on-site on the ground floor of the multi-level parking facility in front of the terminal.

-- Regional Shuttles: Service between Montréal-Trudeau Airport and popular destinations near Montreal, such as Ottawa Trois-Rivières, Ste-Foy, Québ ec City is available.
-Check schedules and fares.
+- Regional Shuttles: Service between Montréal-Trudeau Airport and popular destinations near Montreal, such as Ottawa Trois-Rivières, Ste-Foy, Québec City is available.

 - Getting from Montréal-Trudeau Airport to Mont-Tremblant: Skyport offers a shuttle service between the airport and Mont-Tremblant during the summer and winter season.